imohitmayank/imohitmayank.github.io/_posts/2020-04-05-co-variance--an-intuitive-explanation.markdown

 layout:	post
 title:	"Co-variance: An intuitive explanation!"
 date:	2020-04-05
-thumbnail: /img/1-IPqWOcHcL7mb2HXWNaCMw.gif
+image: /img/1-IPqWOcHcL7mb2HXWNaCMw.gif
+description: A comprehensive but simple guide which focus more on the idea behind the formula rather than the math itself — start building the block with expectation, mean, variance to finally understand the large picture i.e. co-variance
+tag: [math, machine-learning, data-science, python]
 ---

-  **A comprehensive but simple guide which focus more on the idea behind the formula rather than the math itself — start building the block with expectation, mean, variance to finally understand the large picture i.e. co-variance**
+A comprehensive but simple guide which focus more on the idea behind the formula rather than the math itself — start building the block with expectation, mean, variance to finally understand the large picture i.e. co-variance

 ![Book](/img/1-IPqWOcHcL7mb2HXWNaCMw.gif) co-variance calculation in all its glory!